aronduby/Dopetrope-Jekyll-Theme/README.md

 Another Jekyll Theme based on [Dopetrope][dopeTrope] by [HTML5 UP][html5up].

 ## Todo Next
-- Box Grid Tweaks
-  - separate limit from columns
-  - horizontal box grid gets zebra image placement
-    - maybe opt-in
-    - maybe not at all if it sucks
-- Make scratch only show when dev-ing locally
 - Sidebar content?
 Tied to the collection maybe?
 - CSS variables, at least for colors
 - Better fake images than the blurred